Tenge Law Firm

-- Traumatic brain injuries and spinal cord damage if a victim is knocked over
+- Traumatic brain injuries and spinal cord damage if a victim is knocked over,

-- Soft-tissue injuries from bites, nails, or falling over
+- Soft-tissue injuries from bites, nails, or falling over,

-- Broken bones from a strong enough bite
+- Broken bones from a strong enough bite,

-- Nerve damage from deep bites
+- Nerve damage from deep bites,

-- Eye injuries and facial scars
+- Eye injuries and facial scars, and

-- Emotional trauma, especially for young adults and children
+- Emotional trauma, especially for young adults and children.

 Children, in particular, can suffer catastrophic injuries as a result of a dog bite, as well as the elderly and disabled.
 That is why dog attacks and bites should be taken seriously, and victims should not be afraid to go to a doctor.
 Dog bites can include a wide variety of infectious diseases that can negatively affect a victim’s life if not properly treated.